It usually indicates that there is a misalignment between the two eyes.

-This law states that an object that forms its image at any point on the retina is projected towards a point in visual space directly opposite, and when a distant object is seen with two eyes that normally see, the visual axes are parallel.
+This law states that an object that forms its image at any point on the retina is projected towards a point in visual space directly opposite.
+The visual axes are parallel when a distant object is seen with two eyes that generally see.

-The conjugate gaze upward and to the right, for example, is achieved by conjugated movement of the eyes to the right and the simultaneous and equal innervation of the right sarcoplasmic reticulum and the left inferior oblique muscles.
+The conjugate gazes upward and, for example, is achieved by conjugate movement of the eyes to the right and the simultaneous and equal innervation of the right sarcoplasmic reticulum and the left inferior oblique muscles.

-Each extraocular muscle moves the eye the same distance and speed to achieve precise “foveation.”
+Each extraocular muscle moves the eye at the same distance and speed to achieve precise “foveation.”